19 Dec Visit to Buryat family during Ulan Ude tour

 What do we like most when hosting our guests?

-Of course, my kids love gifts and sweets which guests bring 😊 This is partly a joke but anyway all kids love that.
+Of course, my kids love gifts and sweets which guests bring ?
+This is partly a joke but anyway all kids love that.
 I see in these visits big pedagogical value.
-They learn how to behave in the company of new people, how to introduce themselves, how to listen and encourage the dialogue, what is very important to understand and speak the foreign language.
-We like guests talking their native language, it is the easy atmosphere when topics change one another and time flies.
+They learn how to behave in the company of new people, how to introduce themselves, how to listen and encourage the dialogue, which is very important to understand and speak the foreign language.
+We like guests talking their native language, it is an easy atmosphere when topics change one another and time flies.
 It is only one evening, but we learn so many things about traditions, places and mentalities.

 Traditional Buryat Cuisine

 Sometimes we invite over our dearest aunt and one of the cousins to play Buryat national instrument and perform throat singing.
 Our aunt is a professional musician in the Buryat ensemble of national instruments.
 We often engage guests to play musical instruments with us!
-And making pictures in traditional Buryat costumes is already the tradition 😊 Also we try to give away some hand-made present as a souvenir for our guests.
+And taking pictures in traditional Buryat costumes is already the tradition?
+Also we try to give away some hand-made present as a souvenir for our guests.

 It is hard to say what our guests enjoy more from the time we spend together.
 I think it is a bit of a cultural shock for them to see the mix of different cultures, traditions, and religions and to see the Eastern or Asian mentality inside of Russia.
 Many guests confess at the end of their visit that it felt like being in a different country, but they were still in Russia!”

 Don’t miss Ulan Ude tour on your Trans-Siberian route, the eastern side of the lake Baikal!